Cherry-0-5/BigID-DevOps-Assignment/ip-echo-api-service/README.md

 | `GET` | `/health` | Returns `{"status": "UP"}` for liveness probes. |
 | `GET` | `/ready` | Returns `{"status": "READY"}` for readiness probes. |

+# Backend Docker Container

+This `Dockerfile` is responsible for packaging the Java backend application into a container image.
+It takes the compiled JAR file produced by the build pipeline and prepares it to run safely and efficiently in a Kubernetes environment.

+### Key Responsibilities

+1.  **Lightweight Runtime:** It uses a slim Java runtime environment to keep the container image size small.
+2.  **Security:** It configures the application to run as a non-root user for improved security.
+3.  **Application Packaging:** It takes the finalized JAR file and sets it up to run inside the container.
+4.  **Network Configuration:** It exposes port **8088** for the application to handle requests.

 ## 📂 Project Structure

 ```text